jellydn/grout/docs/USER_GUIDE.md

 **Directory Mappings** – Change which device directories are mapped to which RomM platforms.
 This takes you back to the platform mapping screen that appeared during setup.

+**Cache Artwork** - Pre-cache artwork for all games across all mapped platforms.
+Grout scans your platforms, identifies games without cached artwork, and downloads cover art from RomM.
+Useful for pre-caching after adding new games.

+**Clear Cache** - Clears cached artwork and/or games cache from your device.
+This will free up storage space but artwork will need to be re-downloaded as you browse.
+You'll be prompted to select which caches to clear.
+Only visible when there is cached data to clear.

 **Download Timeout** – How long Grout waits for a single ROM to download before giving up.
 Useful for large files or slow connections.
 Options range from 15 to 120 minutes.